m-jay21/ACE-Ollama-GUI/README.md

 ## Planned Features

 - **Model Installation**: Install new models straight from the UI.
+- **Prompt Modes**: Creating modes for studying, etc so a prompt is always added before your message such as "explain as though I am five years old".
 - **PDF Processing**: Upload and analyze PDFs.

 ## Installation